Outdoor skills Division

 What Participants Will Be Doing

-• Understanding carrying capacity and limiting factors
+• Discussing carrying capacity and limiting factors within ecosystems

-• Evaluating edge habitat and structural diversity
+• Evaluating edge habitat and landscape structure across the property

 Who This Is For

-• Duration: 4 Hours
+Duration: 4 Hours

 Location: Field site